Roggebroodje/PortfolioRogierHetem/index.md

 <sup> last update: 6 february 2022, 09:04 <sub>

 My project goal was to learn about web scraping.
 Web scraping is a very powerful tool for a data analyst.
 Acquiring this skill taught me how create my own datasets using the web.
 This can be used in a variety of settings.
-So I know this skill will absolutely come in handy in my data journey.
+Very useful in my data journey.